The Old Age Security (OAS) pension is one of the three main retirement income sources for seniors in Canada.

 Like the Canada Pension Plan (CPP), OAS is paid out to eligible recipients monthly, with direct deposits hitting your bank account on specific dates.

-If you haven’t yet set up a direct deposit and currently get your benefits by cheque, it may arrive on or after these dates.
+If you haven’t yet set up a direct deposit and are currently getting your benefits by cheque, it may arrive on or after these dates.

 Note that the Federal government is switching from cheques to direct deposit for all payments and benefits.